SonarHEXAGON/ProjectileCore/API.md

 end);
 ```

 Do not call runtime APIs with the projectile name unless the API specifically expects a projectile definition name. `"Soul_Fireball"` is the registered type; `Identifier` is the specific live shot.
-Yes, this one has bitten people.
-No, we are not naming names.

 ## RegisterProjectile